LiaScript/LiaScript-Exporter/README.md

 For complete GitHub Action documentation, inputs, outputs, and more examples, see: [`action/README.md`](action/README.md)

-## TODOs & Contributions
+## Contributions

-* Further exporter

-  * AICC
-  * xAPI
-  * ePub

-* Integration into the Atom IDE

 ### Custom extensions

-If you are interested in creating integrations for other systems by your own, you can do this, by defining custom connectors for your target system.
+If you are interested in creating integrations for other systems, you can define custom connectors for your target system.
 They are located at [src/javascript/connectors](https://github.com/liaScript/LiaScript/tree/master/src/javascript/connectors).
-Actually it is a simple class that inherits all methods from `Base/Connector`, which have to be changed in accordance to you system.
+Each connector is a simple class that inherits from `Base/Connector` and overrides the relevant methods for the target system.
-__I will have to document this__

 ## LMS Support List